 It’s now just over a year that we’ve been living through the coronavirus pandemic; the…

-All day long we hear commercials calling out “call us toll free!” or “contact us on our free hotline number”.
-The relationship between these different types of telephone numbers is confusing; a hotline number can be an 800 number, but a toll free number isn’t always a hotline number.
+All day long we hear commercials calling out “call us toll free!” or “contact us on our free hotline numbers”.
+The relationship between these different types of telephone numbers is confusing; hotline numbers can be 800 numbers, but a toll free number isn’t always a hotline number.
 Have we lost you yet?

 The first thing to know about both types of numbers is this: They can be called at no cost to the caller.